mliu2023/Alzheimers-Disease-Prediction/README.md

 # A Deep Convolutional Neural Network For Early Diagnosis of Alzheimer’s Disease Using Brain MRI Images

 This repository is dedicated to the research I conducted at the 2022 Advanced Academy for Research and Development summer program.
 To run the file, you need a data folder named "data" with "train", "test", and "val" folders, each containing brain MRI images.
-Each of these three folders need to have the images sorted into three more folders:
+Each of these three folders need to have the images sorted into three more folders corresponding to each of the three different classes.

 ## Abstract

 ### Authors: Maximus Liu, Mikhail Y. Shalaginov, Rory Liao, and Tingying Helen Zeng